James W. Ford

-James W. “Jim” Ford (December 22, 1893 – June 21, 1957) was an activist, a politician, and the Vice-Presidential candidate for the Communist Party USA in the years 1932, 1936, and 1940.
+James W. “Jim” Ford (December 22, 1893 – June 21, 1957) was an activist, a politician, and the vice-presidential candidate for the Communist Party USA in the years 1932, 1936, and 1940.
 Ford was born in Alabama and later worked as a party organizer for the CPUSA in New York City.
 He was also the first African American to run on a U.S. presidential ticket (1932) in the 20th century.

-Biography

-Early years
+Early life and military career

-James W. Ford was born in Pratt City, Alabama on December 22, 1893, the son of Lymon Forsch and his wife.
+James W. Ford was born in Pratt City, Alabama on December 22, 1893, the son of Lymon Ford and his wife, born Nancy May Reynolds.
 His father, a former resident of Gainesville, Georgia, had come to Alabama in the 1890s to work in the coal mines and steel mills.
 He worked for 35 years as a coal miner for the Tennessee Coal, Iron and Railroad Company.
 James' mother earned additional money for the family as a domestic worker.
-At an early age Ford lost his grandfather, who was burned alive in a vicious lynching for supposedly being too closely acquainted with a white woman.
+At an early age Ford lost his grandfather, who was burned alive in a lynching for supposedly being too closely acquainted with a white woman.

 Ford got his first job at age 13 working on a railroad track in Ensley, Alabama.
 Here he experienced discrimination by being paid less than white workers and was given the dirtiest tasks.
 He later worked as a Blacksmith's helper at a steel plant, a machinist's helper, and as a laborer at a blast furnace.
 Ford worked his way through high school before attending Fisk University.

 Just prior to graduation in 1917, Ford enlisted in the U.S. Army in support of the American war effort in World War I, believing that fighting in that War would assist in winning freedom for Black Americans back home.
 He entered the signal corps with the 325th Field Signal Battalion of the 92nd Infantry Division in France.
 Ford quickly became disillusioned with military service, seeing it as an extension of the Jim Crow policies which he sought to fight at home.
 Among the discrimination Ford witnessed within the army were false rape allegations levied against Black soldiers who spoke up against their ill-treatment.
 In the Army, Ford helped organize protest meetings among Black soldiers in order to organize for their rights and protections.
 Ford saw World War I as an imperialist war which served the interests of Wall Street and big banks.
 At the end of the war, Ford was discharged from the Army and returned to civilian life.